 Most people are familiar with rebooting their Linux system with a few clicks of the mouse, but not everyone is as familiar with rebooting a Linux system from the command line.
 It may seem daunting, but learning; how to reboot Linux with a command can be an invaluable skill.

-Imagine suddenly, the system goes down or GUI not responding.
+Imagine suddenly, that the system goes down or the GUI does not respond.
 Now, you need to get it back up and running quickly.
 Knowing how to reboot the Linux system from the command line can save the day.
 In this guide, we will discuss how to reboot a Linux system with a command, so let’s begin.

 Difference Between Rebooting and Restarting